Share this article

 Vitamin B

 As pups age, they begin to slow down.
-But, some additional Vitamin B in their diets can help to counter this.
+But, some additional Vitamin B in their diets can help to support their overall health.
 With a low risk of toxicity, this means it’s safer to add to their food than other vitamins.
 Many dog-safe fruits and vegetables are rich in Vitamin B, so can be used as an occasional snack or treat a few times during the week.

 Vitamin C

 Vitamin C is a nutritional requirement for doggos, particularly as their bodies age.
-Found in many dog-favored fruits like blueberries and raspberries, it helps keep their immune systems strong and is considered to be one of the best joint supplements.
+Found in many dog-favored fruits like blueberries and raspberries, it helps keep their immune systems strong.

 Omega-3 fatty acids